 Weighted keys are an important feature, even for beginners.
 It is important that the fingers get used to the key weight as if they are playing an acoustic piano.

-The P-45 features Yamaha’s super-friendly GHS Hammer Action Keyboard, which is available in most entry-level musical instruments from Yamaha.
-The P-45’s keys offer a very authentic feeling and motion, which are comparable to those of an out-of-the-box acoustic piano.
+The P-45 features Yamaha’s GHS Hammer Action Keyboard, which is a good feature on a budget piano.
 However, with just a 64-note polyphony limitation, the P-45 is not the best choice for advanced piano practice.
-Nonetheless, it makes up for it by offering great feedback and a smooth feel of a grand piano.
+(We will discuss polyphony in more detail below.)

 3. Touch Sensitivity

 With its touch-sensitive feel, the P-45 is perfect for the beginner or intermediate piano players looking to hone their skills.
 This is an important factor for those who like to sit down and play but don’t want to spend a lot of time tweaking their instrument to fit their needs.
-The panel features buttons to choose from four sensitivity settings, including Hard, Medium, Soft, Fixed – all of which provide the user with a completely different playing experience.
-From hammering out those softest pianissimo notes to pounding out your loudest fortissimo, the P-45 offers a little something for every level of pianist.
+The panel features buttons to choose from four sensitivity settings, including Hard, Medium, Soft, Fixed. – all of which provide the user with a completely different playing experience.

 The FP-30 is Roland’s most advanced piano with touch sensitivity that offers both a natural feel and sophisticated expression.
 The FP-30 allows users to access a total of 5 keyboard touch sensitivities, allowing players to select the touch response that best suits their playing style.
 The first Touch Sensitivity level is Fixed Touch, in which the sound of the piano is not affected by a performer’s touch/ finger strength.
 The second Touch Sensitivity level is Super Light, which has a responsive piano sound and provides a great start for young players.
 The third Touch Sensitivity level is Light, which offers a smooth key response and very light pianissimo sound.
 The fourth Touch Sensitivity level is Medium, bringing forth a stronger resonance.
 The final Touch Sensitivity level is Heavy, which has a very responsive feel and allows for a wide dynamic range.